strangebuzz/sfcw.dev/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

-* Add executables for download + compute sha1
+* Ad sh script to build all executables automatically